ubuntu-mate/ubuntu-mate.org/blog/20151016-ubuntu-mate-wily-raspberry-pi-2-is-coming.md

 being pinned to one kernel version, forever.
 For those who were able to use `oem-config` (the first boot wizard) successfully, it was popular but also very slow.
 Sadly for some, it was also extremely unreliable.
-For others, they never got Ubunut MATE to work at all `:-(`.
+For others, they never got Ubuntu MATE to work at all `:-(`.

 ### Improvements for Raspbian Tourists